OttoHung/docker.tutorials/docs/build_context_flag.md

-This leads to the build context must be at the root directory, sometimes it is not the project directory, if the developers would like to build an image for an application referencing multiple resources outside of the folder of application.
-And it results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achieve this goal, which reduce the readability of code.
+This leads to the build context must be at the root directory, sometimes it is not the project directory, if the developers would like to build an image for an application referencing multiple resources outside of the folder of an application.
+And it results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achieve this goal, which reduces the readability of code.
 Fortunately, `Dockerfile 1.4` and `Buildx v0.8+` support multiple build context flags right now.
 This reduces the complexity of `Dockerfile` and provides more flexibility in organising build